This article was updated on July 23, 2018.

 By migrating to the cloud, you can introduce a host of new risks to your data.
 For example, your account could be hijacked or malfunctioning application programming interfaces could leak information, according to InformationWeek.

 The risks associated with data cloud storage can also have serious financial consequences.
-For example, according to a survey of 350 organizations by IBM and the Ponemon Institute, an information security research firm, the cost of data breaches was over $3.79 million in 2015, a 23 percent increase over the previous two years.
+For example, according to a survey of 350 organizations by IBM and the Ponemon Institute, an information security research firm, the cost of data breaches was more than $3.79 million in 2015, a 23 percent increase over the previous two years.

 So although storing all your employee-related data in your own in-house infrastructure may be more expensive and time-consuming, it can offer you the assumption that the data is more secure compared to storing that same data on the cloud.